CenturyLinkCloud/PublicKB/Servers/patching-as-a-service.md

 ### Description

-This document describes how to launch a blueprint for patching and how to collect information on patches deployed.
+This document describes how to launch a script package for patching and how to collect information on patches deployed.

-Operating Systems may be patched on CenturyLink Cloud via a blueprint.
  This service allows the user to patch a VM to the latest available patches provided by the OS vendor.
-The blueprint will kick off one or multiple attempts to apply patches, including a series of reboots.
+The package will kick off one or multiple attempts to apply patches, including a series of reboots.
 Reboots will cease and the execution will complete when there are no more patches to apply.

-Currently, the Operating Systems that may be updated with this service are:
+Currently, the Operating Systems that may be updated with this service are show below:

 * Windows 2012
 * Windows 2012R2

 ### Audience: